District Rotaract Representative

 Additional Guidance for Rotary Districts without Rotaract Clubs

-The guidance document was last updated February 2026.
+The guidance document was last updated June 2026.

 Information presented here reflects our understanding and advice of the subject at the time of writing.
 While every effort has been made to ensure accuracy, guidance, policy, procedures and interpretations may change over time and some information may become outdated.